 Much depends on the weather.
 If sunny and warm spring-like weather starts early enough in March — as if often does — flowers are in bloom earlier than when it has been colder.

 The weather in the Netherlands is notoriously fickle, and can differ vastly from one year to the next.
 But the effects of global warming are much in evidence here.
 A mild winter (such as we’ve been having thus far in 2020) means tulips bloom early in April, or even at the end of March.

 Tip: Check the weather before you go, as you may have to dress in layers.
 There can be quite a spread in temperatures during the course of your visit.

 Our March, April, and May weather pages are updated throughout those months.

 Bollenstreek: Bulb region — Flower fields

-Some flower fields can also be seen in the north of the province of Noord Holland, and in the Oostpolder.
-But the crown jewel is the Keukenhof flower garden in Lisse, some 30 kilometers (20 miles) southeast of Amsterdam.
+Some flower fields can also be seen in the north of the province of Noord Holland, in the province of Friesland, and in the Oostpolder.
+But the most popular fields are those in the Bollenstreek, with the Keukenhof as its crown jewel.

 You’ll want to take your time to take it all in.
 The garden is 32 hectares in size.
 Here’s an easy way to picture that: Most sports fields are one hectare in size.

 While not everyone wants to see every single flower, the fast majority of visitors spend about 4 hours in the park.